How to be the Best Homeowner Association Property Manager

 Technology is Driving Change in Almost Every Major Industry

 Property management is no exception.
-Knowing how to use a smart phone, email, Excel and Word (and perhaps Dropbox and Google Drive) is no longer enough.
+The best homeowner association property managers know that using a smart phone, email, Excel and Word (and perhaps Dropbox and Google Drive) is no longer enough.
 Cloud-based software has arrived in droves for the property management industry.
 HOA software is recommended as a necessary tool that can “essentially run the organization.”

 What is Homeowner Association Software?

 Capterra includes a list of 59 product offerings and includes these features for comparison;

 - website management

 - calendar management

 Oddly finance and payment systems are not included in this list.
 One of the leading providers of HOA software, Wild Apricot does include online payments as one of their features but they don’t describe a payment process that allows the board to implement the multiple signing process required to approve their accounts payable.

 SparcPay is an exciting addition to the market and includes a digital approvals process that allows more than one director to review and approve payments without leaving their home.